dinasinclair/prior-impact/README.md

 # prior-impact
 Using Bayesian modeling to better prioritize and access impact evaluations.

-This set of files examines the scenario: imagine you have $K$ cities in which you can implement a program, and you have priors on how well each city will perform.
-If you can do pilot studies to update those priors on a limited subset of the possible cities, which cities should you perform the pilot in?
+This set of files examines the scenario: imagine you have *I* cities in which you can implement a program, and you have priors on how well each city will perform.
+If you can do pilot studies to update those priors on a limited subset *K* of the possible cities, which cities should you perform the pilot in?

 To decide which cities to pilot, we use a bayesian hierarchical model coded in R and Stan.
 In the simplest (1D) case, the